evmcnb/quartz/content/Hypothyroidism.md

 ## Management

-Treatment of hypothyroidism typically involves lifelong hormone replacement therapy with synthetic thyroid hormones, such as **levothyroxine**.
+Treatment of hypothyroidism typically involves lifelong hormone replacement therapy with synthetic thyroid hormones, such as **[[Snippets/Levothyroxine|Levothyroxine]]**.
 The goal is to restore thyroid hormone levels to normal and alleviate symptoms.

 >[!tldr] Sub-clinical hypothyroidism
 >Where TSH level is elevated but less than 10 mU/L on **two** separate occasions **three months** apart and **symptoms of hypothyroidism** are present
->-  6-month trial of levothyroxine and rechecking TFTs after.
+>-  6-month trial of [[Snippets/Levothyroxine|Levothyroxine]] and rechecking TFTs after.
 >- This is because patients with subclinical hypothyroidism have an increased risk of cardiovascular disease and progression to overt hypothyroidism, and treatment generally resolves symptoms.

 ## Complications/Red Flags